 There’s no doubt, the healthcare software industry is tough.
 The purchasing cycle is painfully slow, the marketplace is crowded, your competitors have big names and deep pockets.

 So how can you make sure your healthcare software is the one that your buyers turn to?
-It all comes down to creating a solid marketing strategy.
+It all comes down to creating a solid healthcare marketing strategy.
 Here’s how to make that happen.

 Building a solid digital strategy means staying abreast of the latest developments in software marketing, and using them to your advantage.
 Although they are always changing, here are some key trends that healthcare marketers should get ahead of: